sayolove/ngu-guide/src/content/docs/en/chapters/chapter-1.md

     - Focus mostly on Power (kill enemies faster) and Energy Power (stronger augments)

 - Should I do challenges?
-    - No, the suggested time to start challenges is towards the end of next chat, after defeating Boss 100.
+    - No, the suggested time to start challenges is towards the end of next chapter, after defeating Boss 100.
 If you’re very eager to start challenges, the first good point would be after defeating Titan 1 a few times to get a set of T1 gear.
         - It’s recommended to wait to do challenges until you have progressed further in Adventure.
 While completing the Basic Challenge is possible after Boss 58, it might take a day or longer to complete.
 If you wait until you have better gear and stronger energy, you will be able to complete basic challenges in a few hours.
         - If you’re aiming to complete basic challenges around T1, expect each basic challenge to take up to 8 hours of active 15m-1h rebirths